 Amphorae

 Many different types of amphora have been identified, depending on their date and place of production, .
-The first amphorae were used for transport of wine and date from around 350 BC (so-called ‘Greco-Italic‘ type).
-Many millions have been produced especially during the Roman Empire.
+The first amphorae were used for transporting wine and date from around 350 BC (the so-called ‘Greco-Italic‘ type).
+Millions of them were produced, especially during the Roman Empire.

-As a volume, one amphora quadrantal is one Roman cubic foot (nearly one modern cubic foot) = 2/3 artaba = 2 modii castrensis = 3 (Italic) modii = 8 congii = 48 sextarii, or 26 litres.
-A full amphora (olive oil, wine, fish sauce) weights around 50 kg, out of which around half is tare.
+As a volume, one amphora quadrantal is equivalent to one Roman cubic foot (nearly one modern cubic foot) = 2/3 artaba = 2 modii castrensis = 3 (Italic) modii = 8 congii = 48 sextarii, or 26 litres.
+A full amphora (containing olive oil, wine or fish sauce) weights around 50 kg, around half of which is the tare.

-It may be noted that Egyptian grain was transported in sacks of one artaba (39 litres) with a unit weight of around 30 kg.
+It should be noted that Egyptian grain was transported in sacks weighing one artaba (39 litres) with a unit weight of around 30 kg.

-Note also that wooden oak barrels (500 to 1000 litres) gradually took over from amphorae (and dolia) for storage of wine during the Roman Empire.
+It should also be noted that wooden oak barrels (500 to 1000 litres) gradually took over from amphorae (and dolia) for storing wine during the Roman Empire.